SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 target may see the little laser-light as well and be alerted.
 (Someone who suspects she’s being targeted may make a search attempt with a +1D bonus to the roll to spot the location of the hidden attacker during the round in which the aim takes place.
-The diﬃculty is the attacker’s
+The difficulty is the attacker’s

 > Special Ammunition
 Slug thrower ammunition comes in a few varieties using